karnicksingh/project2/README.md

-# NEW project
+# new project

- this project is created in local system
+project in local machine